 After figuring out how her preferred means of involvement gels with your needs, put her to work.
 If she's crafty and wants to do something creative, ask her to take care of DIY party favors, Vizcaino-S suggests.
 If she's interested in buying something for the occasion or contributing financially, see if she wants to purchase the cake or some aspect of the flowers or décor.

 On the day of the wedding, charge her with keeping your dad and the groomsmen on schedule, Vizcaino-S recommends.
 And let her know that she's expected to help take care of the guests and make sure that everyone feels welcome.
-"Not only does this help keep the guests comfortable, but it also takes pressure off of the newlyweds," says Orlando.
+"Not only does this help keep the guests comfortable, but it also takes the pressure off of the newlyweds," says Orlando.

 In most cases, since a stepmom will essentially be hosting the event with the other parents, it's appropriate for her to welcome guests at the door and also take part in the processional.
 If those elements feel right, then you should also include her in the reception introductions, Orlando says.
 Nobody will think twice or wonder why there's an "extra" parent mention.
 And she'll feel immensely grateful to have had the honor to be part of the celebration.